Inarizakura/data-processing-app/README.md

 ---

 ## Application Restrictions
-The text file has to exist.
+The text file has to exist, the application will not prompt the user to create a new file if it doesn't exist in the path provided.
-The application will not prompt the user to create a new file if it doesn't exist in the path provided.
+Only one file can be opened at a time.

 ---